 Knowing the best technology for your print run can help you avoid paying too much for your direct mail advertising.
 Identify your requirements for paper stock, image quality, and print run quantity before you ask for estimates from your direct mail advertising printer.
 For larger print runs, consider a high-speed offset web press.
 It prints on continuous rolls of paper ideal for printing newspapers, inserts and another high-volume print jobs.
-It also minimizes the cost of separate finishing by doing all the finish work inline, including the cutting, collating, stitching and punching.

 Are you looking for print economy that doesn’t sacrifice quality for smaller print runs?
 Sheet-fed press offers a great deal of flexibility to print smaller print runs (starting at 1000 sheets) on a wide range of stock finishes, weights, and sizes.